 The parties can then ask questions from the panel.
 The panel’s recommendation as the term suggests, is not binding upon the parties.
 It is up to you whether to reject or accept the same.
 You may accept only some of the terms contained in the recommendation.
 In like manner, the trial judge will neither be influenced nor informed with what recommendations the ESP has come up with.
 If you and your spouse agree with each other to accept the recommendation and the terms as discussed by the parties together with the ESP, such agreement or settlement reached shall then be reduced into writing under oath and placed on record before a judge.
 The judgment of divorce is entered usually on the same day and that means that you and your spouse will be divorced on that ESP hearing day.
 So you get the divorce decree you want and you can move on with your respective lives.
 On the other hand, in case of rejection, you still need to inform the judge assigned that you have not settled your case.
 As a result, you will be required to attend mandatory economic mediation on a future date before your case is scheduled for trial.

 To reiterate, the purpose of the ESP is to save both parties in a divorce case from going through the tedious trial, save you from emotional burdens, mental anguish, much effort and time as well as huge costs.

-If you wish to be clarified with matters relating to divorce and the Early Settlement Panel, do not hesitate to contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation with an experienced NJ divorce attorney at (201) 845- 7400.
+If you wish to be clarified with matters relating to divorce and the Early Settlement Panel, do not hesitate to contact the Law Offices of Peter Van Aulen for a free comprehensive in office consultation with an experienced NJ divorce attorney at (201) 845- 7400.
 We would be very happy to assist you.